 'Emergency!' was truly a family affair because Julie London was at the time married to co-star Bobby Troup and had been hired by her previous husband Jack Webb who was the series' creator and producer.

 During the show's run, it was credited with actually saving lives.
 There were many news reports over the years of children and adults saving people using techniques demonstrated in the series.
 However in later seasons, the series posted a disclaimer in the credits noting that the medical techniques demonstrated should only be performed by people with proper formal training in them.
+To further illustrate the need for proper training, one story, "Gifted," had the main characters deal with a patient whose serious medical condition was aggravated by an injury accidentally inflicted by an amateur incorrectly applying a medical technique called a precordial thump and reprimanding him for the error.

 The Harbor UCLA Medical Center served as Rampart Emergency Hospital in the series.
 The hospital is located in Torrance, California.
 1000 West Carson Street.
 This is appropriate, as this hospital (then known as Harbor General) served as the initial training facility for the Los Angeles County Paramedic Training Program.